The Best Tours in Seattle

 May – Northwest Folklife Festival: The focus changes every year, sometimes it’s the roots of Hip-Hop, sometimes it’s the traditions of Southeast Asia, sometimes it’s Americana.
 But Folklife is always a smorgasbord of international culture with a huge helping of music and dance.
 There are dozens of stages, each populated with different acts; sometimes they follow a theme (like the Hawaiian cultural line-up of slack key guitar and hula dancers) and sometimes, it’s a hodgepodge.
 There’s plenty of international food stands, arts and crafts vendors, and the whole thing is free.
 Donate by buying a Folklife button to help keep it that way.

 July – Capitol Hill Block Party: This long weekend of music takes place in Seattle’s hippest ‘hood.
-The Party takes over six block of the city and has five stages (two outdoor, three indoor) and has about 100 acts.
+The Party takes over six blocks of the city and has five stages (two outdoor, three indoor) and has about 100 acts.
 There are beer gardens, food vendors and all the local businesses are open.
 If you want to see Capitol Hill at its liveliest, this is a great way to do it.
 Heads up, parking is a terrific hassle here on a good day, so take transit or a cab.
 Tickets start at $50.00 for a single day.
 Yes, you can bring kids – they’ll need their own tickets – but this is very much for the older ones.

 July & August – Seattle Chamber Music Festival: String quartets and trios, piano and violin duets, Beethoven, Brahms, Debussy, and maybe some surprised you’ve not heard of before.
 The series takes place in Benaroya Recital Hall, a smaller yet perfectly tuned venue for immaculately performed classical music.
 Prices vary and a few shows are free.

-September – Bumbershoot: The mother of all Seattle music festivals, this three day celebration of music and arts brings a staggering array of musical talent to the city.
+September – Bumbershoot: The mother of all Seattle music festivals, this three-day celebration of music and arts brings a staggering array of musical talent to the city.
 Venues vary wildly from stadium shows to intimate little theaters or outdoor stages.
 Day passes start at $65.00 but prices go up quickly.
 Some of the headliners are so popular that you’ll need to line up in advice.
 Kids are absolutely welcome, but some venues are 21 and over only.

-October & November – Earshot Jazz Festival: From award winning student ensembles to the top names in Jazz, Earshot hosts more than 50 different events at Seattle’s excellent jazz venues – The Triple Door, Town Hall, and tiny Café Racer.
+October & November – Earshot Jazz Festival: From award-winning student ensembles to the top names in Jazz, Earshot hosts more than 50 different events at Seattle’s excellent jazz venues – The Triple Door, Town Hall, and tiny Café Racer.
 Festival passes are available and include preferred settings; many of the other events are first come first serve depending on the venue.

 These are just a few of the bigger Seattle music events in town – there’s so much more.
 The City of Seattle maintains a festival page, but it’s worth checking the events section in the local papers – The Stranger, The Seattle Times, The Seattle Weekly – to find out what’s going on when you’re in town.